onetoneisme/blackjack/units_refactored/Cf for operators (basic)/005 Quota Management in Cloud Foundry/01_Introduction.md

 *How do you manage resources in Cloud Foundry?*

-That is a very common question that have a very good answer.
+That is a very common question that has a very good answer.

 Cloud Foundry offers a very convenient way of managing available resources such as disk, memory and even paid services.
 This is done through **Quotas**, or namesets that are easy way to remember a configuration for an specific resource management plan.